Pupil & Staff Support Services

 The assessment and identification of a student for special education services, the review and modification of a student’s Individualized Education Program (IEP), and the dismissal of a student from special education services must take place at a PPT meeting.
 Each team includes representatives of regular education and special education within the student’s school.
 Parents/guardians are invited to all PPT meetings, and are integrated parts of the team.

-Students, ages three and four, are serviced by Coventry Early Intervention Services (CEIS) that identify educationally “at risk” or special needs children and provide assistance and support to these children and to their families.
+Students, ages three and four, are serviced by the Hale Early Education Center (HEEC).
+Staff work to identify educationally “at risk” and special needs children and provide assistance and support to these children and to their families.

-CEIS provides a continuum of services for the town’s preschool population with special needs.
+HEEC provides a continuum of services for the town’s preschool population who experience special needs.
 For some children with mild needs, services may be provided through an itinerant program.
-Preschool children who display moderate to significant delays attend the CEIS preschool.
+Preschool children who display moderate to significant delays may attend HEEC in part-day or school-day classes.
 All programs are developed based on individual needs.

-Coventry Public Schools work collaboratively with Coventry Early Childhood Center (CECC) to provide inclusive educational opportunities for all students.
+Coventry Public Schools works to provide inclusive educational opportunities for all students.

 As students enter grades K to 12, their individual identified needs are addressed within the continuum of educational services provided in special education as well as in general education settings.
 The instruction for students is a cooperative effort involving all staff, families, and the Coventry community.
 Depending on the extent of services needed, a student will be instructed within the following continuum of services: